profrobwells/first-llm-classifier/docs/index.md

 ## What you will learn

-This class will give you hands-on experience creating a machine-learning model that can read and categorize the text recorded in newsworthy datasets
+This class will give you hands-on experience creating a machine-learning model that can read and categorize the text recorded in newsworthy datasets.

 It will teach you how to: